8 Tips For Using a Generator Safely During Storm Season

 Portable generators can be a lifesaver during a storm.
 By powering appliances and mobile devices, your portable generator can help keep you safe, warm, fed and connected with the outside world.

 But it's critical you take the proper precautions while using your generator to help avoid dangerous situations.
 After all, the last thing you want is to make an emergency situation even worse.
+Take a look at our top tips for using your generator safely during a storm below:

 1. Read The Instructions: